Holidays Around the World

 Holidays Around the World is a holiday studio album by American a cappella band Pentatonix, released on October 28, 2022.
-It is their seventh Christmas-themed album and their eleventh album overall.
+It is their sixth Christmas-themed album and their eleventh album overall.
 This is the second album of the group to receive a Grammy Award nomination for Best Traditional Pop Vocal Album.
 The album features collaborations with musicians including Meghan Trainor, Lea Salonga, and The King's Singers, among others.